-This page leads to Tony Gwynn, the Hall of Fame outfielder with the San Diego Padres; for his son who made his Major League debut in 2006, click here
+Note: This page leads to Hall of Fame outfielder Tony Gwynn; for his son who played from 2006-2014, click here

 Anthony Keith Gwynn

 - High School Polytechnic High School (Long Beach)

 - Born May 9, 1960 in Los Angeles, CA USA